mdforti/CompositionSpace/README.md

 ```
 python setup.py install
 ```
-The environment is now set up to run calphy.
+The environment is now set up to run compositionspace.

 ## Examples